Cosmopolitan Club (New York City): History

-By 1917, the club had 600 members, with another 400 on its waiting list.
-In December of that year, the club put on an exhibition of paintings by Pablo Picasso.
+In December 1917, the club held an exhibition of paintings by Pablo Picasso.
 Guest speakers in that era included poets Amy Lowell, Vachel Lindsay, and Siegfried Sassoon, educator Maria Montessori, and First Lady Lou Henry Hoover.

 In 1932, the club moved to its current home, a ten-story brick building with white marble trim and wrought-iron balconies, situated at 122 East 66th Street, across the street from the Seventh Regiment Armory.
 The architect Thomas Harlan Ellett designed the new clubhouse, for which the Architectural League gave him its 1933 gold medal, calling his design "a fresh and personal interpretation, beautiful in its simplicity of form and material."
 In the years following its construction, the club invited numerous musicians to perform, such as Sergei Prokofiev, Nadia Boulanger, Count Basie and Lotte Lenya, and invited numerous luminaries to speak, such as poet Robert Frost and journalists Dorothy Thompson and Edward R. Murrow.

-Current membership
+Membership

+By 1917, the club had 600 members, with another 400 on its waiting list.

 According to its current (2018) website, "for over a century" the club has been "a gathering place where women of accomplishment enjoy each other's company and pursue their interest in arts and letters, and current events."
 The club has a dress code; among other strictures, the wearing of blue jeans and running shoes is prohibited.